junxit/us-congress-bills-115/metadata.md

 - 2018-07-24 — Placed on the Union Calendar, Calendar No. 671.
 - 2018-07-24 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 115-868.
 - 2018-07-24 — Reported (Amended) by the Committee on Veterans' Affairs.
 H. Rept.
 115-868.
+- 2018-07-25 — Considered under suspension of the rules. (consideration: CR H7172-7175)
+- 2018-07-25 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5693.
+- 2018-07-25 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-07-25 — Mr. Roe (TN) moved to suspend the rules and pass the bill, as amended.
+- 2018-07-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7172-7173)
+- 2018-07-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7172-7173)